 Hyung Kim, M.D.

 Dr. Hyung Kim is President of the Medical Staff and an admitting attending physician for orthopedic and amputee injuries at Methodist Rehabilitation Center.
-He is also an assistant professor of neurosurgery at the University of Mississippi Medical Center (UMMC) and a member of the Neuroscience Institute at UMMC.
+He also serves as Chief of the Division of Physical Medicine and Rehabilitation in the Department of Neurosurgery at the University of Mississippi Medical Center (UMMC) as well as an assistant professor of neurosurgery, and is a member of the Neuroscience Institute at UMMC.

 Dr. Kim earned his medical degree at Texas Tech University before serving an internship at the National Naval Medical Center in Bethesda, Md.
 He was a Navy General Medical Officer for five years, spending time with Special Boat Team – 22 in Mississippi as the Medical Department Head and as the Survival, Evasion, Resistance, and Escape (SERE) School Medical Officer in San Diego, Calif.